-And every day, CUPE members across the country continue to confront ongoing racism in our union, communities and workplaces, including racial profiling and criminalization, Islamophobia, lack of employment and education opportunities, inadequate health care, precarious work, unequal access to public services, environmental racism and lack of basic human rights for migrant workers.
+Every day, CUPE members across the country continue to confront ongoing racism in our union, communities and workplaces, including racial profiling and criminalization, Islamophobia, anti-Semitic hate, lack of employment and education opportunities, inadequate health care, precarious work, unequal access to public services, environmental racism and lack of basic human rights for migrant workers.

-CUPE stands strong members experiencing racism.
+CUPE stands strong with Black, Indigenous and racialized members experiencing racism.
 CUPE does not tolerate any harassing, racist and discriminatory remarks and acts of violence against anyone.
 Instead of division, we need global and local cooperation, and mutual aid.

 At the same time, March 21 is also a time to recognize the significant achievements of Black, Indigenous and racialized peoples in advancing equality and justice in our communities, our workplaces and our union.
 This includes our members whose activism has strengthened our movement by bringing new ideas, perspectives and energy into the struggles of working people.

 - Take a workshop, book a speaker.
-Register for a union workshop that deals with anti-racism practices, dealing with harassment, discrimination or bullying.
+Register for a Union Education workshop that deals with anti-racism practices, dealing with harassment, discrimination or bullying.
 Invite someone to speak about anti-racism at your next union meeting.

-- Sign up for updates and read Canadian Labour Congress report on Islamophobia and how to fight it in the workplace.
+- Sign up for updates and read the Canadian Labour Congress’ report on Islamophobia and how to fight it in the workplace.